lukasz-pudlo/southbyfive/README.md

 ## Points Calculation Overview

-- We are organizing a series of races, with a total of six races in the series.
+- There are six races in the series.
 - We are keeping track of the runners and their results in each race using an existing model structure (`Race`, `Runner`, `Result`).
 - For each race, we want to assign points to the runners based on their finishing positions.
-Points are assigned separately for runners in male and female categories.
+Points are assigned separately for runners in male, female, and non-binary categories.
-- The category of a runner can be identified by the first letter of their category string ("M" for male, "F" for female).
+- The category of a runner can be identified by the first letter of their category string ("M" for male, "F" for female, "N" for Non-binary).

 ## Specific Requirements